 1925(6th of Sivan, 5685): Shavuot

-1928: Birthdate of financer and public servant Felix Rohatyn.
+1928: In Vienna, “Alexander and Edith (Knoll) Rohatyn gave birth to American financer and public servant Felix Rohatyn.

 1930(2nd of Sivan, 5690): Sixty year old Judge Hugo Pam the University of Michigan alum who had been a member of the Superior Court in Chicago for than 18 years and who had served as vice president of the Zionist Organization of America and headed the Palestine Restoration Fund in Chicago passed away today while visiting New York City.